-There is probably little surprise to learn that Alaska takes the top spot, but many of you might be surprised to see Texas in second and Montana in this place.
+There is probably little surprise to learn that Alaska takes the top spot as the state with the most trees in the United States.
+But many of you might be surprised to see Texas in second and Montana in this place.

 Although the USA doesn’t have the most trees out of any country in the world, below are the best states for trees locally.